Contact Valerie Esposito, Program Director

 Champlain's location in Burlington will give you great opportunities for hands-on work through the many businesses, organizations and nonprofits that are on the cutting edge of sustainability.
-Recent local internship sites for the program have included lobbying firms, the Vermont Natural Resources Council, the Vermont Caribbean Institute, the Nature Conservancy, the Peace & Justice Center, VPIRG, Full Moon Organic Farm and the City of Burlington's Sustainability Office.
+Recent local internship sites for the program have included environmental lobbying firms, the Vermont Natural Resources Council, the Vermont Caribbean Institute, the Nature Conservancy, the Peace & Justice Center, VPIRG, Full Moon Organic Farm, 350 VT, and the City of Burlington's Sustainability Office.
 Read more about our recent internship sites.

 By graduation, you'll be ready to excel in such varied workplaces as conservation advocacy organizations, higher education, businesses, environmental consulting firms, government agencies, nonprofits and public utilities.
 Or you may choose to attend graduate school.
 Champlain has an agreement with Vermont Law School, the country's premier school for environmental law, which facilitates admission for Champlain students who meet certain criteria.
 Learn more about our graduates' career success.